manishma/IZWebFileManager/ReadMe.md

 # IZWebFileManager for CkEditor #
 This project is forked from [IZWebFileManager Manishima](https://github.com/manishma/IZWebFileManager).
-It proposes some small changes to the original project and demostates how use IZWebFileManager with the popular WYSIWYG HTML editor [CkEditor](https://github.com/ckeditor).
+It proposes some small changes to the original project and demostates how use IZWebFileManager with [CkEditor](https://github.com/ckeditor) and [Tiny MCE](http://www.tinymce.com/).
 ## License ##
 My code is delivered under the free software/open source GNU General Public License (commonly known as the "GPL").
 Form more informaztion about original IZWebFileManager license model refer to [project page](http://www.izwebfilemanager.com/).
 ## Changes log ##